 The Village also has a Section 108 loan fund for small to midsize businesses, in the amount of \$3 million.
 For PY 2017, the Village plans to add further prior year, returned CDBG funds (as needed) to an extended PY 2016 CDBG activity for continued Section 108 program underwriting consultation.
-If necessary, this would require an amendment to the PY 2016 Action Plan.
+This may require an amendment to the PY 2016 Action Plan.

-The ESG amount for PY 2017 is \$136,947.
-After the Village ESG Administration amount is taken out, the PY 2017 ESG funding amount for ESG subrecipients is \$126,676.
+The estimated ESG amount for PY 2017 is \$135,000.
+After the Village ESG Administration amount is taken out, the proposed PY 2017 ESG funding amount for ESG subrecipients is \$124,875.
 Matched dollar for dollar, ESG funds also increase the investment made in the community.